ml-tooling/ml-workspace/README.md

 ### SSH Access

 SSH provides a powerful set of features that enables you to be more productive with your development tasks.
-You can easily setup a secure and passwordless SSH connection to a workspace by selecting `Open Tool -> SSH`.
-This will download a customized setup script and shows some additional instructions:
+You can easily set up a secure and passwordless SSH connection to a workspace by selecting `Open Tool -> SSH`.
+This will generate a secure setup command that can be run on any Linux or Mac machine to configure a passwordless & secure SSH connection to the workspace.
+Alternatively, you can also download the setup script and run it (instead of using the command).

+_WIP: Screenshot_

 > ℹ️ _The setup script only runs on Mac and Linux.
 Windows is currently not supported._

-Just run the setup script on the machine from where you want to setup a connection to the workspace and input a name for the connection (e.g. `my-workspace`).
-You might also get asked for some additional input during the process.
-Once the connection is successfully setup and tested, you can securely connect to the workspace by simply executing `ssh my-workspace`.
+Just run the setup command or script on the machine from where you want to setup a connection to the workspace and input a name for the connection (e.g. `my-workspace`).
+You might also get asked for some additional input during the process, e.g. to install a remote kernel if `remote_ikernel` is installed.
+Once the passwordless SSH connection is successfully setup and tested, you can securely connect to the workspace by simply executing `ssh my-workspace`.

 Besides the ability to execute commands on a remote machine, SSH also provides a variety of other features that can improve your development workflow as described in the following sections.